Review – The Red Sleeve

 Just like these two.

 Bae Suzy and Lee Seung-Gi are the two leads, both of which are notoriously charming in all their dramas.
 Sticking them together was like the first person who thought to create a double layer cake.
 What if we put a cake… on top of a cake?
 Afterwards humanity forever wondered why they hadn’t been doing this the whole time.
 Cause of course, of course, cake on cake is perfect.
-And Bae Suzy and Lee Seung-Gi are perfect.
-They’re both charismatic actors who bring innocence, humor, and sincerity to all their roles.
-And just so you know – they don’t even really show up until episode 3.
-Like Queen Seon Duk, the first two episodes are all about the laying foundations of the story with the generation before.

 The plotline of Gu Family Book is fantastic – both the supernatural plotline and the political one.
 There’s melodrama, action, revenge, political intrigue, and the supernatural.
 But at its core, this is a romance.
 And the romance is achingly romantic, with the plot winding slowly around your heart until by the time things start coming together for these two, you’re already desperately bound to their stories.